justinjdev/CodeChat/README.md

 ### CodeChat
 CodeChat is a collaborative learning project intended to bring new coders into contact with people who can answer their questions.

-[x] Currently hosted at www.codechat.me
+- [x] Currently hosted at www.codechat.me

-We are currently allowing registration, however there is no persistent code execution for the time being.
+We are currently allowing registration and chat, however there is no persistent code execution for the time being.

 ## Why CodeChat?